March 6, 2020

 GULLIBILITY OF A DUMMY

 This RKO Pictures semi-documentary noir, directed by Richard Fleischer, is a tidy sixty minutes worth of routine crime-solving with a couple of questionable twists.
 Fellow director, Anthony Mann, shared story credit with Francis Rosenwald.
 Lillie Hayward provided the screenplay, which, in a couple of scenes, packs an emotional punch.
 I find no fault with the well-cast lineup of actors or the wonderful moods set by the shadowy cinematography.
 The story centers around a serial killer, known only as "The Judge" and his stereotypical messages of individually clipped letters pasted on an otherwise blank sheet of paper.
 He is both judge and jury as to who is evil, murdering them whenever it rains after the sun's setting.
+Alas, there would be less murdering if he lived in Tucson.

-The most implausible element in the film starts with a detailed, full-body sketch to identify the killer only by the type of suit he wears.
-The film breaks with police routine—and reason—when Lundigan goes to great lengths to have a faceless manikin created based on the sketch, blowing the police department's entire Christmas budget.
+The most implausible element in the film starts with a detailed, full-body sketch to identify the killer—seen only from behindand by the type of suit he wears.
+The film breaks with police routine—and reason—when Lundigan goes to great lengths to create a faceless manikin based on the sketch, blowing the police department's entire Christmas budget.
 Lundigan then has the manikin face the wall in their lineup—its back facing the policemen—as Corey bizarrely questions it with the dummy’s “answers” prerecorded, based on clues obtained about the killer to that point.
 The forty-five-second presentation is a real eye-opener.
 Somehow.
 Suspects are rounded up based on rear views and placed beside the manikin.
 Lundigan becomes the judge as to whether or not a suspect might be the killer.
 The department is only missing a face to go with the suit.

 Wait.
-This may be the most implausible element in the film.
+This is the most implausible element in the film.
 The blank-faced manikin's photograph is distributed to neighborhood bookstores—on Patrick's advice—in hopes they might identify the customer Lundigan seeks.
 Understandably, the face is rather vague, but one shop owner says this customer wore glasses.
 Lundigan draws round eyeglass frames on the blank face.
 Nailed it.
 This narrows their search to any male approached from behind of average height with round-framed glasses.

 No comments: